Mercity-AI/Voice-Cloning-Demo/README.md

 ![Flow code](https://github.com/Mercity-AI/Voice-Cloning-Demo/assets/121884337/ddc9f11f-1947-4b7a-a6c4-f8ff5a57a801)

 ## Screenshot

 <img width="1395" alt="Screenshot 2024-05-23 at 3 10 18 PM" src="https://github.com/Mercity-AI/Voice-Cloning-Demo/assets/121884337/c46162bb-b857-45b5-a2c0-e89270918171">

-## Voice Sample
+## Voice Samples

+To listen to the generated speech sample, click the play button below:

-<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/your-track-id&color=%230066cc&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>
+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/123456789&color=%230066cc&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or suggestions.

-To run this app, save it to a file (e.g., `app.py`) and run `streamlit run app.py` in your terminal.

-### Diagram and Screenshot
+### Notes:

-Please add the diagram image (`diagram.png`) and screenshot image (`screenshot.png`) in the repository directory where the README is located.
-Additionally, ensure that the voice samples (`sample1.wav` and `sample2.wav`) are added to the 'samples' directory.

-This README provides a comprehensive overview of the project, including setup instructions, usage guidelines, and additional resources.
-For any questions or further assistance, feel free to contact us or open an issue on GitHub.
+- Replace `123456789` in the iframe `src` URL with the actual track ID from your SoundCloud embed code.
+- Ensure that the images (`diagram.png` and `screenshot.png`) are properly placed in your repository, and their paths in the markdown are correct.

+This way, your README will look clean and professional, with embedded audio, images, and well-structured sections.